 Data and Reports

 The terms data and assessment are often used synonymously.
 While gathering data through formative and summative assessments is important, the District also gathers information as it relates to social and emotional learning, school satisfaction, engagement, and more.
-This data guides not only instructional efforts, but also goal areas based on the District’s Priorities.
+This data guides not only instructional efforts, but also goal areas.
 A systems approach to critical district functions that supports data-based decision making helps us strategically meet the diverse needs of all departments, families, and students.

 Can’t find what you need in our published information?
 You may need to submit a Public Record Request.

 Ames Community School District gives students a personalized learning experience from their first day of preschool until graduation.
 We’re a district that’s large enough to provide an internationally competitive education, with programming and activities enriched by community connections and infused with a variety of cultures, yet small enough for each student to find a niche.

 District and School Reports